Epicrex/AnimeFigures/README.md

 # Proxy Shipper [^](#Table-Of-Contents)
 Sometimes stores in japan don't ship anywhere else and a proxy shipper is needed.
-Some good options for proxy shippers are:
+Some good options for proxy shippers (that can ship from japan) are:

 - https://zenmarket.jp/de/